 - Your counsellor may identify issues that are affecting the relationship that require individual counselling.
 This may include anger management, binge drinking, addiction to pornography, compulsive lying and unresolved trauma and loss.

 Here at Bayside Psychotherapy we have a number of qualified and experienced counsellors and therapists who can help your relationship thrive and flourish (regardless of the nature of your relationship, e.g. same sex partner, marriage, etc).
-Sessions are held at our Melbourne practice.
-However if you or your partner can’t get to Melbourne, contact us about Skype sessions.
+Sessions are held online (using Skype, Zoom or Doxy, depending on which therapist you see).

-Call Bayside Psychotherapy on 9557 9113 to make a confidential marriage or couples counselling appointment.
+Call Bayside Psychotherapy on 9557 9113 to make a confidential marriage or couples counselling appointment or book online.